vkalinovski/-Basketball_foul_detection/ref_validation/README.md

-## 🔄 Валидация и сравнение вердиктов
+## 🔄 Validation and Verdict Comparison

-Ниже описан полный конвейер, который:
+Below is the full pipeline that:
-1. Загружает видео
+1. Loads the video
-2. Транскрибирует речь
+2. Transcribes speech
-3. Спрашивает у LLM «есть ли фол?»
+3. Asks the LLM “is there a foul?”
-4. Параллельно аннотирует видеоряд детектором
+4. Simultaneously annotates the video using the detector
-5. Сравнивает оба вердикта и выводит метрики
+5. Compares both verdicts and computes metrics

 ---

-### 1. 📥 Загрузка видео
+### 1. 📥 Video Loading
-- **Источник:** `data/raw/…`
+- **Source:** `data/raw/…`
-- **Действия:**
+- **Actions:**
-  - Декодирование видеопотока во фреймы (например, `cv2.VideoCapture`)
+  - Decode the video stream into frames (e.g., `cv2.VideoCapture`)
-  - Извлечение аудиодорожки (например, `ffmpeg` → WAV)
+  - Extract the audio track (e.g., `ffmpeg` → WAV)

 ---

-### 2. 🗣️ Автоматическая транскрибация
+### 2. 🗣️ Automatic Transcription
-- **Инструмент:** Whisper / другой ASR
+- **Tool:** Whisper or another ASR
-- **Шаги:**
+- **Steps:**
-  1. Передача аудиофайла в ASR-модель
+  1. Pass the audio file to the ASR model
-  2. Получение текста с таймстемпами:
+  2. Receive text with timestamps:
      ```json
      [
        { "start": 0.00, "end": 2.35, "text": "Play is stopped for a foul" },